Ramsey Kanaan

-Ramsey Kanaan is a Lebanese-Scottish publisher and distributor of anarchist literature.
-In 1987, he founded AK Press (named after his mother, Ann Kanaan), and later in 2007, of the anarchist publisher PM Press, where he remains the publisher.
+Ramsey Kanaan is a publisher and distributor of anarchist literature.
+In 1987, he founded AK Press, first as a distribution entity and later expanded into a small press.
+In 2007, he founded PM Press, where he remains the publisher.

 Kanaan is one of the founders of the Bay Area Anarchist Book Fair and is a member of Bound Together Books in San Francisco, a collectively run anarchist bookstore.

 In the 1980s he was the singer of the Scottish anarcho-punk band Political Asylum.